fluree/docs.flur.ee/src/content/0.13.0/docs/query/analytical-query.md

 ```

 #### Prefixes
-If we want to query across multiple Fluree databases we can do so by specifying the database in the `prefixes` map.
+If we want to query across multiple Fluree ledgers we can do so by specifying the ledger in the `prefixes` map.

 ```flureeql
 {